RECOMB-Arch/template/call_for_papers.md

 ## Overview

-The {{site.iteration}} RECOMB Satellite Conference on Biological Sequence Analysis (RECOMB-seq {{site.year}}) will be held on {{site.dates}} in {{site.location}}, just before the main RECOMB conference.
+The {{site.iteration}} RECOMB Satellite Conference on Hardware Acceleration of Bioinformatics Workloads ({{ site.title }} {{site.year}}) will be held on {{site.dates}} in {{site.location}}, just before the main RECOMB conference.
 The conference brings together leading researchers in computational genomics and genomic biology.
 The emphasis will be on new algorithmic and statistical methods for the analysis, management, inference, and interpretation of sequencing data as well as assembled genomes.

 ## Topics

 Papers reporting on original research (both theoretical and applied) in all areas of computational molecular biology are suitable for submission.
 Topics of interest include, but are not limited to:

-- Sequence alignment and assembly
-- Summarization, comparison, and visualization of big genomics datasets
-- Multiple alignment and consensus sequence construction
-- Methods for calling and characterizing genetic variants, including structural variants
-- Methods for analysis of RNA sequencing (RNA-seq) data, including single-cell RNA-seq
-- Epigenetics and gene regulation, including ChIP-seq analysis, methylation profiling, and histone modification
-- Metagenomics
+- TODO
-- Methods for analysis of data from other novel sequencing assays
-- Translational applications of sequencing data, including cancer genomics and infectious disease
-- Pan-genomics, genome graphs, and novel uses of new genome assemblies

 ### Key Dates